cbeier-studio/Xolmis/docs/settings.md

 Show synonyms in search results | If enabled, it will show synonyms on search results, but Xolmis always use the accepted name | Disabled

 ## Media

+This section have settings about the media files that can be attached or exported.

 Setting | Description | Default
 --- | --- | ---